Healthcare in Malawi: Access to healthcare facilities

 Limited access to health services in Malawi affect a large number of Malawians.
 Only 46% of citizens live within a 5-km radius of any kind of health facility.
 Despite most public health services being free for the patients, there are often costs associated with transportation to and from a facility.
 These costs deter many individuals that may be in dire need of care but cannot afford to assume the costs of transportation.
 Additional transportation needs complicate matters when an individual is referred from either a rural hospital to a district hospital or a district hospital to a central hospital.
-Medobal healthcare recently launched programs which gives direct access to healthcare specialists in overseas.
+Medobal in 2019 launched programs which gives direct access to healthcare specialists in overseas.

 Government efforts for healthcare improvement

 The Ministry of Health explicitly states the goals of healthcare improvement efforts in Malawi.